russellwhitaker/uap-clj/README.md

 Time taken: 0.735 seconds, Fetched: 1 row(s)
 ```

-Assuming you've moved a source text file (or several) to `hdfs:///shared/data/raw/useragent`, you should see a populated external table, in this case one with 6832 sampled useragent strings for development:
+Assuming you've moved a source text file (or several) to `hdfs:///shared/data/raw/useragent`, you should see a populated external table the size of the number of lines in your source file:

 ```bash
 hive> select count(*) from raw_useragent;